ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: X32DBG Settings](Images/3-2-11.png)

 Now I can step through (F9) twice and break on the loading of *Lab03-02.dll*.
-Then remove **Break on DLL Load** setting change.
+Then remove **Break on DLL Load** setting change, since we do not need to break on any other loaded DLLs.
 Also, take snapshots!
 Now that we have this in place, the next question is where does it break/fail?
 I don't intend to spend hours stepping through operations, so on to decomp with Ghidra.

 ![3-2: GHIDRA!](Images/3-2-12.png)

 Since the DLL will not install a good starting place is the Install export function which on initial decompilation shows *RegOpenKeyExA*, *OutputDebugStringA*, *RegQueryValueExA*, *CreateServiceA*, etc. We just need to clean up the decompiled code for better reading.

     Note: IDA Pro has some the ability to modify string literals with "const", Ghidra does too with "Set Equate..."